What is Identity Theft?

 This does not fall under Identity Theft.
 Credit Card/Debit Card fraud comes under Wisconsin State Statute 943.41, Financial Card crimes.

-What if some one uses by Bank Checks?
+What if someone uses my Bank Check?

 This is not Identity Theft.
 When someone utters as genuine or possesses with intent to utter as false or as genuine any forged writing or object is guilty of Forgery.
 This falls under Wisconsin State Statute 943.38, Forgery.